alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 }
 {% endhighlight %}

-We've now created a copy of our SSL certificate and stored it in AWS' IAM.
+We've now created a copy of our SSL certificate and stored it in AWS IAM.
 Now we can proceed to setup CloudFront with our S3 buckets and the SSL certificate.

 ### Create a CloudFront distribution